goroti11/trutube/UNIVERSE_NAVIGATION.md

-# TruTube Universe Navigation System
+# Goroti Universe Navigation System

 ## Overview

-The universe navigation system is now fully implemented with 3 dedicated pages that allow users and creators to interact with TruTube's structured content organization.
+The universe navigation system is now fully implemented with 3 dedicated pages that allow users and creators to interact with Goroti's structured content organization.

 ## Components Implemented